 Just a short, 30 minute drive from Portland, travelers find bountiful stops on our Oregon Farm Loops in Mt.
 Hood Territory.
 Enjoy an autumn day exploring the harvests happening throughout the Willamette Valley countryside.
 Member farms and agritourism-related businesses comprise the Canby, Molalla and Farmlandia Farm Loops, and many take advantage of the fall season to host events that give you a closer look at their time-honored way of life.
 For a full schedule of events and more details, go to www.oregonfarmloop.com.

 Farm loops connect people who cherish local farms via a scenic driving route to visitor friendly farms and wineries, on-farm festivals, farm-to-table dinners and to outdoor recreation.
 Farm loops offer families opportunities to interact with farm animals; pick fruit, vegetables, pumpkins and flowers; and explore farms, nurseries and vineyards, while spending a day in the local countryside.
 One of Oregon Farm Loop’s goals is to educate the public about farming and to demonstrate the important role that modern farming plays in today’s society, including helping people find an answer to the perennial consumer question, “Where does my food come from?”

 If you want to see magnificent Rocky Mountain bull elk, visit Rosse Posse Acres Elk Ranch in Molalla.
-In the warmth of Rosse Posse’s barn, diners will enjoy a six-course meal prepared by Allium’s Chef Pascal Chureau at the Dinner in the Field, Saturday, October 12.
+In the warmth of Rosse Posse’s barn, diners will enjoy a six course meal prepared by Allium’s Chef Pascal Chureau at the Dinner in the Field, Saturday, October 16.
 While the ranch’s herd of elk roam the pastures outside, diners will learn about the ranch while enjoying secrets of the wines paired from Anne Amie Vineyards and the spirits from Trail Distilling.
 Check out the complete schedule and learn more about Dinners in the Field.

 Fall fun abounds throughout October and your family will be hard pressed to choose from a variety of harvest festivals and pumpkin patches throughout Mt.
 Hood Territory.
 Festival activities include train rides through the field, hay rides, corn and hay mazes, cow trains, petting zoos, pumpkin cannon and catapults, apple cider and doughnuts, and most importantly, picking the perfect pumpkin.